MicrosoftDocs/azure-devops-docs/docs/pipelines/process/templates.md

 # Templates

-Templates let you define reusable logic, variables, and parameters.
+Templates let you define reusable content, logic, and parameters.
 Templates functions in two ways.
 You can insert reusable content with a template or you can use a template to control what is allowed in a pipeline.

 If a template is used to include content, it functions like an include directive in many programming languages.
 Content from one file is inserted into another file.
 When a template controls what is allowed in a pipeline, the template defines logic that another file must follow.
 For example, you can use a template to define allowed parameter data types.
 By setting the data type for parameters, you can configure what is allowed in a YAML.

 ## Parameters

-You can pass parameters to templates.
-The `parameters` section defines what parameters are available in the template.
-Templates are expanded just before the pipeline runs so that values surrounded by `${{ }}` are replaced by the parameters it receives from the enclosing pipeline.
+You can specify parameters and their data types in a template and pass those parameters to a pipeline.
+The `parameters` section defines what parameters are available.
+Templates are expanded just before the pipeline runs so that values surrounded by `${{ }}` are replaced by the parameters it receives from the pipeline.

 To use parameters across multiple pipelines, see how to create a [variable group](../library/variable-groups.md).